-The Company's programs in severe genetic diseases include betibeglogene autotemcel (beti-cel; formerly LentiGlobin for β -thalassemia gene therapy) as a treatment for transfusion-dependent β -thalassemia, or TDT; its LentiGlobin® product candidate as a treatment for sickle cell disease, or SCD; and elivaldogene autotemcel (eli-cel; formerly Lenti-D gene therapy) as a treatment for cerebral adrenoleukodystrophy, or CALD.
-The Company's programs in oncology are focused on developing novel T cell-based immunotherapies, including chimeric antigen receptor (CAR) and T cell receptor (TCR) T cell therapies.
-Idecabtagene vicleucel, or ide-cel, and bb21217, are product candidates in oncology under the Company's collaboration arrangement with Bristol-Myers Squibb ("BMS"), formerly Celgene Corporation ("Celgene") prior to its acquisition by BMS in November 2019. ide-cel and bb21217 are CAR T cell product candidates for the treatment of multiple myeloma.
-Please refer to Note 9, Collaborative arrangements, for further discussion of the Company's collaboration with BMS.
+The Company's programs in severe genetic diseases include programs for transfusion-dependent β -thalassemia, or TDT, sickle cell disease, or SCD, and cerebral adrenoleukodystrophy, or CALD.
+The Company's programs in oncology are focused on developing novel engineered cell and gene therapies for cancer, including the anti-BCMA CAR T programs for multiple myeloma under the Company's collaboration arrangement with Bristol-Myers Squibb ("BMS").
+Please refer to Note 10, Collaborative arrangements, for further discussion of the Company's collaboration with BMS.